FrancisLab/hass-climate-scheduler/README.md

     min_temp: 17.5
 ```

-### Empty Profile as Override

-You can use an empty profile as a manual override.
-With an empty profile the scheduler won't make any changes to it's climate entities.
-Note that turning off the scheduler switch can also be used as an override.
+### Overrides

+It's often useful to disable a scheduler and assume manual control over climate entities.
+This can either be done by turning off the climate scheduler entity directly, or by defining and choosing an empty profile.
+In both cases, the scheduler won't make any changes to its assigned climate entities.

+Override profile example:

 ```yaml
 - platform: climate_scheduler